 In July 2002, Collegium became a part of the Association of Catholic Colleges and Universities.
 Collegium's offices and ongoing operations are located at the College of the Holy Cross in Worcester, MA.
 For more information on Collegium, please visit the website or contact Collegium@holycross.edu.

-- Watch participants from the 2013 Collegium describe their experience
+- Watch participants from Collegium describe their experience

 - Read the Collegium newsletter